dybran/Project-25/Project-25.md

 - Grafana
 - Elasticsearch ELK using [ECK](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-install-helm.html).

-Artifactory is part of a suit of products from a company called [Jfrog](https://jfrog.com/). __Jfrog__ started out as an artifact repository where software binaries in different formats are stored.
-Today, Jfrog has transitioned from an artifact repository to a DevOps Platform that includes CI and CD capabilities.
-This has been achieved by offering more products in which Jfrog Artifactory is part of.
-Other offerings include
+Artifactory is one of the products offered by [JFrog](https://jfrog.com/), a company known for its suite of software development tools.
+Initially, JFrog focused on creating an artifact repository to store software binaries in various formats.
+However, the company has since evolved into a comprehensive DevOps platform with CI/CD capabilities.
+This shift has been driven by the introduction of additional products that integrate with JFrog Artifactory.
+These include:

-- __JFrog Pipelines__ -  a CI-CD product that works well with its Artifactory repository.
-Think of this product as an alternative to Jenkins.
+- __JFrog Pipelines__: A CI/CD tool designed to work seamlessly with Artifactory, serving as a possible alternative to Jenkins.
-- __JFrog Xray__ - a security product that can be built-into various steps within a JFrog pipeline.
-Its job is to scan for security vulnerabilities in the stored artifacts.
-It is able to scan all dependent code.
+- __JFrog Xray__: A security tool that can be integrated at different stages of a JFrog pipeline.
+Its primary function is to scan stored artifacts for security vulnerabilities, including all dependent code.

+__Project Requirement__

-In this project, the requirement is to use Jfrog Artifactory as a private registry for the organisation's Docker images and Helm charts.
+The Project requirement is to use Jfrog Artifactory as a private registry for the organisation's Docker images and Helm charts.
 This requirement will satisfy part of the company's corporate security policies to never download artifacts directly from the public into production systems.
 We will eventually have a CI pipeline that initially pulls public docker images and helm charts from the internet, store in artifactory and scan the artifacts for security vulnerabilities before deploying into the corporate infrastructure.
 Any found vulnerabilities will immediately trigger an action to quarantine such artifacts.

 __Deploy Jfrog Artifactory into Kubernetes__

 First, we provision the kubernetes cluster using __eksctl__.
-See [Project-22](https://github.com/dybran/Project-22/blob/main/Project-22.md).
+See [here](https://github.com/dybran/Project-22/blob/main/Project-22.md).

 Create the cluster